Inspecting Huntsville, AL & Madison, AL

 Thumbtack (free): https://repair.thumbtack.com/

 If you’re undecided on whether to purchase the property, you can also use a repair estimation service to form a budget of all repairs needed.
-The cost of correcting Acute Concern items can often be passed onto the seller, while the buyer is responsible for all other repairs.
+The cost of correcting certain defects can often be passed onto the seller, while the buyer is responsible for all other repairs.

 If you handle the repairs yourself, you can take your time to research and hire well-rated and qualified individuals.
 Leaving this decision to the seller often results in substandard or shoddy work with no guarantee or proof that the work’s been done, let alone correctly.

-Integra does not make recommendations for specific contractors and we do not re-inspect the home after repairs have been made.
-This helps avoid conflict of interest and other ethical issues.
+Integra does not make recommendations for specific contractors, and we do not re-inspect the home after repairs have been made.
+This helps avoid conflicts of interest and other ethical issues.

 If you decide to permit the seller to handle repairs, we recommend that you insist that the sellers: